upperlinecode/react-victory/README.md

 1. Add a new component called `<Population />` to `App.js`, and add a new `.js` file for the component.
 2. Initialize the component with the necessary `import` and `export` statements, including for the Victory library.
-   1. Check the [Getting Started Guide](https://formidable.com/open-source/victory/docs) if you need help.
+   1. You'll probably need to consult the [Getting Started Guide](https://formidable.com/open-source/victory/docs) for help on syntax.
 3. Add the following data to the `<Population />` component (NYC Population by Year (in millions)).

 ```javascript